torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ip -s link show dev <ethX>

-NOTE: The output of this command can be very large due to the maximum number of possible VFs.
+ANALTE: The output of this command can be very large due to the maximum number of possible VFs.

 The PF driver will display a subset of the statistics for the PF and for all